Marco: I had the pleasure of interviewing Monika Ekiert.

-I’m writing and directing a documentary about the Polish Jews who created Hollywood.
-Did you know that Warner Brothers were born Wonsal Samuel Goldwin born Szmuel Gelbfisz, Billy Wilder and Lee Strasberg born in Poland or Polish towns part of Austria-Hungary due to one of the partitions of Poland?
-With the additional help from the great historians, the work has started on this fantastic project as we speak.
+I’m writing and will also direct a documentary about the Polish Jews who created Hollywood.
+Did you know that Warner Brothers were born Wonsal Samuel Goldwin, Szmuel Gelbfisz, Billy Wilder, and Lee Strasberg and were born in Poland or Polish towns part of Austria-Hungary due to one of the partitions of Poland?
+So with the few Polish immigrants like me and with the additional help from great historians, the work has started on this fantastic project as we speak.
 We will discuss the entire story, and I can’t wait to share it with you soon.

 Who are some of the most interesting people you have interacted with?
 What was that like?
 Do you have any stories?

-When I appeared in the play, The Seven Year Itch, where I first portrayed Marilyn Monroe—I acted alongside Sandro Monetti, an award-winning British journalist.
+When I appeared in the play The Seven Year Itch — in part first played by Marilyn Monroe — I acted alongside Sandro Monetti, an award-winning British journalist.

 Which tips would you recommend to your colleagues in your industry to help them to thrive and not “burn out”?

 Never hesitate when the right opportunity presents itself.
 Sometimes you don’t have time to think.
-You simply have to ACT.
+You have to act.